andrew27xu/covid_on_housing/README.md

 ##Part 3: Data Clean and Preprocessing
 ### Data Source 1: Zillow
-For better integration with other data sources, here only county information is used for geographic information.
-Readers may also use other geographic information such as Zip code, City for analysis.
+For better integration with other data sources, here only state level information is used.
+Smaller granularity can be achieved using lower level geographic information such as Zip code, City, and County.
-In order to investigate Covid 19 impact on the housing market, the time range is limited from Jan 2019 to June 2021, the latest date which the data is available.
+Covid 19 impact is very time sensitive, so the time range is limited from Jan 2019 to June 2021, the latest date which the data is available.
-### Data Source 2: Others
+### Data Source 2: Covid
-Due to time limitation, other data is not analyzed.
-If time allowed, Covid 19 data will be analyzed and integrate with the housing data.
+Similar as the housing market, Covid data is also limited to state level data, and the time range is from the earliest date to June 2021.

+### Data Source 3: Political Status
+In terms of political status for each state, I used 2020 election result [4] to represent political status of each state, because the latest election result indicates political preference for each state.
+If the final election result is Mr. Trump for that state, it is marked as "Replublican", whereas the state is marked as "Demoncratic" if the state voted for Mr. Biden.

 ##Part 4: Method
 This project used Pandas as the main library to analyze the data and generate plots.
 The predicted housing market value is generated from the time range Jan
 2019 to March 2020 with linear regression from sklearn library.

+For the segmentation of state level data in graph 2, surport vector machine is used to fit the model with housing value and covid cases as features X, and political status as results Y.

 ##Part 5: Result
 Figure 1.
 National Trend from Jan 2019 to June 2021